icaven/glm/manual.md

 vec3 D = B.rsz; // Invalid, won't compile
 ```

 GLM optionally supports some of this functionality via the methods described in the following sections.
-Swizzling can be enabled by defining `GLM_SWIZZLE` before including any GLM header files, or as part of a project's build process.
+Swizzling can be enabled by defining `GLM_FORCE_SWIZZLE` before including any GLM header files, or as part of a project's build process.

 *Note that enabling swizzle expressions will massively increase the size of your binaries and the time it takes to compile them!*